testinggospels/camouflage/docs/mocking-gRPC.md

 ## Overriding proto-loader's default options

 Camouflage uses default options as specified by `@grpc/proto-loader`.
-You can however override the default values by creating a `plconfig.js` file at the root of your camouflage project.
+You can however override the default values by creating a `plconfig.js` file at the root of your Camouflage project.
 The contents of the file should export a variable `plconfig` as follows:

 ```javascript
 module.exports.plconfig = {